Blastemperor406/Blastemperor406/README.md

 <h1>Hi there👋 I am Darsh!
 Welcome to my subspace on GitHub n-n !!</h1>

-- 🔭 I’m currently working on Recommending healthier meal choices to people using data science that leverages AI <a href="https://github.com/Blastemperor406/FoodStats">check it out! </a>
+- 🔭 I’m currently working on Recommending healthier meal choices to people using data science that leverages AI <a href="https://github.com/FoodStats">@FoodStats</a>!
+Check it out!
-- 🌱 I’m currently learning Diagnostic, Precriptive data science.
+- 🌱 I’m currently learning about stochastic models!
 - 🤝 I’m looking to collaborate on anything Data science, or tech that helps decision making!
 - 📫 How to reach me: darshbloxx95@hotmail.com